 Crack the eggs into a large bowl with the coconut milk.
 Mix well and add the seasonings.
 Add in the mushrooms, roasted red peppers, green onion, and pepperoni (I only added a little, saving most for the top).

 Pour the mixture into the pan.
 I like to line mine with parchment paper.
-I have made so many pans of baked eggs and no matter how well I grease it, it always sticks.
-This is the only way I cook them now.
+I have made so many pans of baked eggs and no matter how well I grease it, it always sticks so this is the only way I cook them now.
 It makes clean up so easy as well.
 Swirl the pizza sauce on top (I didn’t get a picture of that).
 Top the eggs with the cut pepperoni and bake for 25 minutes.
 Let cool for 10 minutes, cut and enjoy!

 I did a couple things differently than the recipe says, but nothing major.
-I used a couple extra eggs and made it in a larger dish.
-I left the pepperoni for the top because I think crispy pepperoni is the best!
+I used a couple extra eggs and made it in a larger dish and I left the pepperoni for the top because I think crispy pepperoni is the best!
 It took 10 minutes longer for mine to bake- I’m sure that’s because of the extra eggs.

 I will definitely be making this again!
 It is so easy and such a nice change from plain eggs.
-The flavors work perfectly together and my husband has declared these his favorite eggs ever!
+The flavors work perfectly together and my husband has declared these his favorite eggs ever.

 Breakfast Pizza Quiche (Paleo)